Paul Gallacher: Partick Thistle

 Paul Gallacher signed for Scottish Premiership side Partick Thistle in May 2013, on a one-year deal with the offer of a further extension.
 As well as a squad player, he joined as a goalkeeping coach.
 He made his competitive debut for Thistle on 28 September 2013, during a 1–1 draw at St Johnstone.
 He had to wait a further four months to make his home debut, during a 1–1 draw with Kilmarnock on 18 January 2014.
 He saved a penalty kick from Barry Robson whilst playing against Aberdeen, which was crucial for Thistle's first home win of the campaign.
 Gallacher became a regular at Firhill following an ankle injury of fellow goalkeeper Scott Fox.

 Gallacher signed a new one-year contract with Thistle in May 2014.
 He made his first appearance of the 2014–15 Scottish Premiership season on 16 August, coming on as a replacement for the sent-off goalkeeper Scott Fox against Dundee.
 He went on to save the subsequent Gary Harkins penalty.
 Gallacher also made a first team appearance against Aberdeen at Firhill, due to Fox suffering from food poisoning.

 Gallacher became the third-choice goalkeeper during the 2015/16 season, behind Tomas Cerny and Ryan Scully.
 He made an appearance in a 1–1 draw with Dundee in November 2015.
 After 3 years with Thistle, Gallacher rejected a new contract and left the club in June 2016.

 Hearts

 On 16 June 2016, Gallacher signed for Scottish Premiership side Hearts on a free transfer.
 He joined Hearts in a player-coach capacity.
+Gallacher continued to coach the Hearts goalkeepers after his retirement from playing, until he left the club in 2026.